 ROI on International Marketing Conferences

-Neil actually doesn’t go to U.S. marketing conferences that much anymore, mostly because his reputation is already so widespread in the U.S. But he goes to international conferences all the time to build up his brand overseas and get international clients.
+Neil actually doesn’t go to marketing conferences in the U.S. that much anymore, mostly because his reputation is already so widespread here.
+But he goes to international conferences all the time to build up his brand overseas and get international clients.

 Now, here’s the six or seven-figure question: Is it worth it to go to international conferences if you’re not as big as Neil?
 For example, I recently went down to a conference in Brazil, where I was invited to be a speaker.
 They were covering all my hotel expenses, but I had to pay for my own flight and spend three days away from most of my client work.